 - Ch 1 does not count as stitch

 Using the bigger hook ( I used a 5.5mm), chain a multiple of 3 +2 more chains.
 I chained 26.

 Row 1: Switch to your smaller hook (I used a 5mm).
 Sc in 2nd ch from hook. *Ch 3, skip 2 chs, sc in next, repeat from * across.
 Turn.

 Row 2: This will be considered the Right Side of your piece.
 Ch 3, (counts as 1 dc here and throughout).
-Dc in Same st as ch 3.
-Sc in ch 3 sp, * 3 dc in next sc, sc in next ch 3 sp.
+Dc in same st as ch 3.
+Sc in ch 3 space, * 3 dc in next sc, sc in next ch 3 space.
 Repeat from * across.
 2 dc in last sc.
 Turn.

-Repeat rows 2 and 3 until your piece is desired size.
+Repeat rows 2 and 3 until your piece is the desired size.

 Want to purchase supplies I used in today’s tutorial?
 Start here (affiliate link):